Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - Change some GPIOs for the screen
 - Fix button footprint
 - Remove extra 0.1uF cap on button debounce → unnecessary complexity
+- pull up clear button to be consistent with programming buttons

 ## Team Meeting Notes